terintealexandrin18/exptrack/README.md

 - [CODEANYWHERE](https://codeanywhere.com/) - Used for writing the code, committing and push it to GitHub.
 - [GITHUB](https://github.com/) - Used to store the project after finishing writing in Codeanywhere.
 - [HEROKU](https://dashboard.heroku.com/) - Used to deploy the app.
-- [ASCII ART](https://www.asciiart.eu/text-to-ascii-art) - Used to generate the title of the app "Expense Tracker"
+- [ASCII ART](https://www.asciiart.eu/text-to-ascii-art) - Used to generate the title of the app "Expense Tracker".
 - [LUCIDCHART](https://www.lucidchart.com/pages/) - Used the create the flowchart.
 - [PEP8CI](https://pep8ci.herokuapp.com/) - Used to validate the Python code.
+- [WEBFX](https://www.webfx.com/tools/emoji-cheat-sheet/) - Used to copy the emojy into my code.

 - Program Used:
     - SNIPPING TOOL - Used for screenshot and snipping.